Conservation Status: Near Threatened

 Scientific Name: Triaenodon Obesus

 The Whitetip Reef Shark is the most common shark species found at the Galapagos Islands.
 If you ever wanted to snorkel with sharks, then these small, calm and often inquisitive creatures make for the perfect opportunity.
 They are also frequently spotted from land, in shallow waters, for those who prefer not to share the same water as a shark.

 Whitetip Reef Sharks are easily recognised by the tell-tale white tip on their first dorsal and upper caudal fins.
-They are slim bodied with dark coloring on their upper body, and lighter colours on the underside – this acts as perfect camouflage, so when the shark is viewed from above it blends in with the dark ocean depths, and when viewed from below it merges with the light of the sun and sky above.
+They have dark coloring on their upper body, and lighter colours on the underside.
+This acts as perfect camouflage.
+When the shark is viewed from above, it blends in with the dark ocean depths.
+When viewed from below, it merges with the light of the sun and sky above.